hatgit/hatnotation/README.md

 # Hatnotation

-> Hatnotation is short for the *Hatzakis Base 64 notation system* which is a method to encode/decode arbitrary binary strings of data, invented by Steven Hatzakis and open-sourced here under Apache License 2.0 https://github.com/hatgit/hatnotation/blob/master/LICENSE.
+> Hatnotation is short for the *Hatzakis Base 64 notation system* which is a method to encode/decode arbitrary binary strings of data, invented by Steven Hatzakis and open-sourced here under [Apache License 2.0](https://github.com/hatgit/hatnotation/blob/master/LICENSE).

  <blockquote>
-<pre><code>[Use of Hatnotation is subject to Apache License 2.0 ] <a href="https://github.com/hatgit/hatnotation/blob/master/LICENSE">https://github.com/hatgit/hatnotation/blob/master/LICENSE</a>
+<pre><code>[Use of Hatnotation is subject to Apache License 2.0] <a href="https://github.com/hatgit/hatnotation/blob/master/LICENSE">https://github.com/hatgit/hatnotation/blob/master/LICENSE</a>
 </code></pre>
 </blockquote>